Crimes and Tickets

 It’s possible to ask for an “810” without making a criminal complaint to the police or if the police have not accepted the complaint.

-To request an “810”, a person must go to the courthouse in their region.
+To request an “810”, someone can go to the police station.
+They can also go to the courthouse in their region.
 They must complete certain documents and explain the situation in writing.
-Sometimes, they will be asked to make a sworn statement to the police first.
+Sometimes, they will be asked to make a sworn statement to the police first before going to the courthouse.

 Next, a court date in front of a judge will be chosen.
 The person asking for the “810” will then be asked to explain the situation to the judge.
 They must show that they are genuinely afraid of the other person before the judge will order an “810”.